Inspired by the Blue Planet 2 series, Beyond Blue is the perfect example of how to make a game about making a documentary, but not much beyond that.

 Release Date: Jun.
 11, 2020

-Our Beyond Blue review copy was supplied by the developer.Some of our posts include links to online retail stores.
+Our Beyond Blue review copy was provided by the developer.Some of our posts include links to online retail stores.
 We get a small cut if you buy something through one of our links.
 Don't worry, it doesn't cost you anything extra.